kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### Appendix A to Part 151

-There is set forth below an itemization of typical eligible and ineligible items of land acquisition as covered by §151.73:
+There is set forth below an itemization of typical eligible and ineligible items of land acquisition as covered by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.73   Land acquisition.|§151.73]]:

 ### Typical Eligible Items